josdejong/mathjs/README.md

 When developing new features for mathjs, it is good to be aware of the following background information.

+### Code

+The code of `mathjs` is written in ES modules, and requires all files to have a real, relative path, meaning the files must have a `*.js` extension.
+Please configure adding file extensions on auto import in your IDE.

+### Architecture

 What mathjs tries to achieve is to offer an environment where you can do calculations with mixed data types, like multiplying a regular `number` with a `Complex` number or a `BigNumber`, and work with all of those in matrices.
 Mathjs also allows to add a new data type, like say `BigInt`, with little effort.